PyConPL/Book/2015/presentations/Whats_Eating_Python_performance/article.md

   * asynchronous I/O with Python (for example see "Journey to the center of the asynchronous world"),
   * compressed data structures and lightweight compression algorithms (i.e. algorithms that are primarily intended for real-time applications, which favours compression/decompression speed over compression ratio),
-  * probabilistic data structures (like Bloom instead of real data).
+  * probabilistic data structures (like Bloom filters instead of real data).

 #### Notes on the special cases

-When your code involves numerics consider changing to numpy and scipy.
+When your code involves numerics consider using numpy and scipy.
-Those libraries provide highly optimized routines (usually based on external scientific libraries).
+Those libraries provide highly optimised routines (usually based on external scientific libraries).

 Some problems may just need more computing power, so it may be a good idea to: